woman checking if loans affecting mortgage

 If you're acquiring payday loans, make sure you bring your photo ID, pay stub, a blank check from an active checking account, and your bank statement to the store.
 You could get your money the same day if you are approved for either loan.

-With all this information, you should be able to answer your “does having loans affect getting a mortgage?” question.
-Knowing this information about your mortgage and loans can really help you decide what your next step should be.
-If you decide title loans or payday loans can help you, fill out our online form today to get started.
+With all this information, you should be able to answer your “Does having loans affect getting a mortgage?” question.
+Knowing this information about your mortgage and loans can help you decide what your next step should be.

 Note: The content provided in this article is only for informational purposes, and you should contact your financial advisor about your specific financial situation.